gratefulfrog/CharacterPixels/README.md

 # Usage
-Just run the processing program: CharacterPixelDemo
+- To see what it can do, run the processing program: JustifiedOnePixelBorder
+- To do some serious rendering, run CharacterPixelRender after setting up the parameters at the top of the file `CharacterPixelRender.pde`

-Enjoy!
+- Enjoy!

 # Notes
 - Memoisation is used to improve efficiency in character bounding box lookup!
 Check it out if you don't know what it is ;-)